 3.4.2 Reshaping Dedicated Resources

-By July 31, 2027, and by July 31 of each Forecast Year thereafter, «Customer Name» may elect in writing, pursuant to section 3.4.3, to reshape its amounts of Dedicated Resources listed in sections 2 and 3.1 of Exhibit A, except for those Specified Resources applied to «Customer Name»’s Tier 1 Allowance Amount, those Existing Resources that are Dispatchable Resources, and those Specified Resources «Customer Name» is supporting with RSS from BPA, for the next Rate Period.
+By October 31, 2027, and by October 31 of each Rate Case Year thereafter, «Customer Name» may elect in writing, pursuant to section 3.4.3, to reshape its amounts of Dedicated Resources listed in sections 2 and 3.1 of Exhibit A, except for those Specified Resources applied to «Customer Name»’s Tier 1 Allowance Amount, those Existing Resources that are Dispatchable Resources, and those Specified Resources «Customer Name» is supporting with RSS from BPA, for the next Rate Period.
 After BPA receives such written notice from «Customer Name», BPA shall, by the following March 31, revise Exhibit A to reflect such election.

 3.4.3 Monthly and Diurnal Reshaping Options